Italian Osso Buco alla Milanese

 Barossa Valley Shiraz

-Rich, structured tannins complement the braised veal and tomato-based sauce.
-The wine's body matches the dish's richness.
+Rich, structured tannins complement the braised veal and tomato sauce.
+Australian classic pairs beautifully with osso buco.

 Margaret River Cabernet Sauvignon